Proctoring Privacy F.A.Q.s

 Who sees the footage (if any is being recorded)?

-Generally speaking, only the instructor(s) will ever have a reason to access a screen and/or webcam recording of a quiz.
-UW-Parkside Canvas administrators also have access Honorlock results by virtue of being an admin, but they will never look at any quiz or proctoring results without the instructor first asking them to check.
+Just like student grades and assignment submissions, the only person who will see a student's Honorlock results is the instructor(s) of the course.
+UW-Parkside Canvas administrators also have access Honorlock results by virtue of being an administrator, but they will never look at any quiz or proctoring results without the instructor first asking them to check something on their behalf.

 Student privacy laws protect student identities and therefore prevent any information or footage from being shared or sold to third parties.